jakubDoka/gogen/README.md

 ```

 Lovely, our templates are used as they should and notice that last
-argument wos substituted for a strange the part of a name, and even
+argument was substituted for a strange the part of a name, and even
 comments and strings.
 Its shows beautifully how stupid yet useful
 gogen is.

 Finally if you change your template just use `gogen gen` and
 files will be regenerated.

+## local state

+Other way around is making local configuration.
+That is not a problem with gogen,
+all you need to do us add `-l` flag to your commands.
+Gogen will create local config
+file you can then edit.